monsoonmaelstrom/book2/book2.md

 “What do you mean?”

 “I don’t know.
-I can’t even really explain it to myself.
+I can’t even explain it to myself.
 Or I don’t want to.
 I don’t know,” I admit, repeating myself, because the fact that I don’t know is the only thing I’m really sure of.

 “Okay.”